 Once everything is entered we create a match score between you and each menu item across restaurants with a guru review.

 PlateRate is dedicated to helping you find the best rated anything, anywhere.
-Just enter what you are looking for with a location and we will show you who serves it and where to get the highest rated one.
-We show you the highest rated first, not who pays us the most money like the competitors.
+Just enter what you are looking for with a location, and we will show you who serves it and where to get the highest rated one.
+We show you the highest rated ones first, not who pays us the most money like the competitors.

-Here’s a search for burgers by Penn Station, New York:
+Here’s a search for pancakes

 We all remember the best and worst food we've had, but we’ll help you remember exactly how much you liked everything you’ve rated.
-This way you can know whether you should order it again or order something new.
+This way you can know whether you should order it again, or order something new.

-We’re like a personal food journal to keep track of your favorite food and drinks, anywhere around the world (yes, PlateRate works internationally!).
+We’re like a personal food journal to keep track of your favorite food and drinks, anywhere around the world. (yes, PlateRate works internationally!)
 If you have a great pizza in Napoli, rate it on PlateRate so your friends can find it when they’re traveling to Italy.
-PlateRate’s food journal capability will make it easy for you to share your favorite foods with all your friends (they can just look at your profile and see everything you’ve rated!).
+PlateRate’s food journal capability will make it easy for you to share your favorite foods with all your friends. (they can just look at your profile and see everything you’ve rated!)
 It’s also a great way to keep track of everything you’ve eaten and exactly how much you liked it.

 We don't accept money to change search results - ever.
 We're focused on finding you the most useful search results for you.
 We always provide accurate search based on your request.

-Our competitors sort based on who pays them more money.
-They steer you to their most profitable customers.
-Here's an example of this in the news: https://gizmodo.com/stop-using-seamless-1822741251
+They steer you to their most profitable customers, not the ones that have the best food (which is what PlateRate does).
+Here's an example of this in the news:

-PlateRate’s #1 cultural value is integrity first - over everything including profitability.
+PlateRate’s #1 cultural value is integrity first - over everything, including profitability.
 If you want to support a company that values integrity first, support us by using our app!